 How Do You Correct An Oil Painting Error?

-You can correct any error you make with oil paint as soon as you make it by following the tips and techniques mentioned below.
+You can correct any error you make with oil paint as soon as you fix it by following the tips and techniques mentioned below.
 Oil paintings take longer to dry than their acrylic counterparts.
 As a result, many painters like to correct errors in oil paintings when they are already damp.
 Some of these techniques can also be used to correct errors in acrylic paints, although they are most often associated with oil paint.
-When trying to correct an error in an oil painting, here are some of the most common techniques:

-When it comes to oil paint, rubbing some linseed oil onto the fabric to remove any extra paint is a perfect way to get rid of it.
+- You can try linseed oil too.
+Rubbing some linseed oil onto the fabric to remove any extra paint is a perfect way to get rid of it.

-After that, paint it with titanium white.
+- After that, paint it with titanium white.
 Be sure to let each layer dry fully before moving on to the next.

 Tonking is another technique that can be done in oil paintings.
 This is mainly used to give depth to dense colors, but it can also be used to correct certain painting errors.
 The following are the steps to take if you choose to use this method:

-To begin, rip a sheet of paper, preferably newspaper, to the estimated size of the area that you want to paint over.
+- To begin, rip a sheet of paper, preferably newspaper, to the estimated size of the area that you want to paint over.

-Then repeat the procedure with clean paper as many times as necessary, or until no further color is visible on the paper you’re using.
+- Then repeat the procedure with clean paper as many times as necessary, or until no further color is visible on the paper you’re using.

-After you’ve finished this process, wipe away any excess paint with a cloth soaked in linseed oil and wait for it to dry.
+- After you’ve finished this process, wipe away any excess paint with a cloth soaked in linseed oil and wait for it to dry.